aritchie/speechrecognition/readme.md

 A. Speech is very event stream oriented which fits well with RX

-Q. Should I use SpeechRecognizer.Instance?
+Q. Should I use CrossSpeechRecognition.Current?

 A. Hell NO!
 DI that sucker using the Instance